MagneH/SanTan/GETTING_STARTED.md

-# Getting Started with Pensjonsbloggen Monorepo
+# Getting Started with Santan Monorepo

 This guide provides step-by-step instructions for setting up and running the monorepo.
 For a complete overview, see [README.md](README.md).